ziazon/urlinsane/docs/index.md

 ## Languages

 URLInsane supports multiple languages with the ability to add more languages with ease.
 If you know where I can find a list of commonly misspelled words or homophones for languages other then English please send the info to rangertaha@gmail.com or add it your self and submit a pull request.

 ### English

 * Over 8000 common misspellings
 * Over 500 common homophones
-* Registered graphemes, vowels, homoglyphs, and numerals
+* English alphabet, vowels, homoglyphs, and numerals
 * Common keyboard layouts (qwerty, azerty, qwertz, dvorak)

 ### Spanish

-* Registered graphemes, vowels, homoglyphs, and numerals
+* Spanish alphabet, vowels, homoglyphs, and numerals
 * Basic and ISO keyboard layouts

 ### Russian

-* Registered graphemes, vowels, homoglyphs, and numerals
+* Russian alphabet, vowels, homoglyphs, and numerals
 * Common 3 keyboard layouts

 ### Finish

-* Registered graphemes, vowels, homoglyphs, and numerals
+* Finish alphabet, vowels, homoglyphs, and numerals
 * Finnish QWERTY keyboard layout

 ### Arabic

-* Registered graphemes, homoglyphs, and numerals
+* Arabic alphabet, homoglyphs, and numerals
 * 4 Common keyboard layouts

 ### Persian

-* Registered graphemes, numerals
+* Persian alphabet and numerals
 * One Common keyboard layouts

 ### Hebrew

-* Registered graphemes
+* Hebrew alphabet
 * One Common keyboard layouts

+### Armenian

+* Armenian alphabet and numerals
+* 2 Common keyboard layouts

 ## Algorithms